tink-ab/tink-link-android/README.md

 ## [Tink](https://tink.com)
 Tink was founded in 2012 with the aim of changing the banking industry for the better.
 We have built Europe’s most robust open banking platform – with the broadest, deepest connectivity and powerful services that create value out of the financial data.

+## Support
+👋 We are continuously working on improving the developer experience of our API offering.
+[Contact us](https://tinkab.atlassian.net/servicedesk/customer/portal/5) for support, questions or suggestions.